-Methodology: Reasonable to estimate that the 2,168 beds available operate at 75-100% capacity, depending upon the program.
-Factoring in A) the % of beds reported by agencies as used to house Pomona homeless averaged across each category, B) the number of these units that will house Pomona homeless, C) reduced by an estimated number of beds lost to an under-maximized rate of 75, D) reduced by 25% to reflect 75% average capacity being used at any given time, results in 288 available beds across all categories at any given time (41 available seasonally only).
+Methodology: Reasonable to estimate that the 2,248 beds available operate at 75-100% capacity, depending upon the program.
+Factoring in A) the % of beds reported by agencies as used to house Pomona homeless averaged across each category, B) the number of these units that will house Pomona homeless, C) reduced by an estimated number of beds lost to an under-maximized rate of .25, D) reduced by 25% to reflect 75% average capacity being used at any given time, results in 224 available beds across all categories at any given time.